 Next, you move on to using heatmaps, which are integrated with funnel analyses.
 Heatmaps are graphical representations of aggregated page click data.
 They show you website elements that perform poorly, and which parts of your site need fixing.
 After learning where they drop off, you learn why they drop off.

 Once you’ve identified your weaker elements and pages, you can then move on to the final step – A/B testing.
 However, before you begin A/B testing, it’s better to form solid hypotheses to test.
 Hypotheses for A/B tests should be based on insights from your prior tests.
 A/B testing is where changes are made to a page, and saved as a variant.
 Visitor traffic is divided between these variants, and the one with better conversion ‘wins’.

 And once you’re left with the better version of your site, you begin the cycle all over again!

 According to studies and observations by industry experts, conversion rate optimization is poised to see great growth in the coming years as more and more marketers increasingly place importance on CRO in their campaigns.
-Given its versatility, ease of use, and unique features, Zarget is well placed to take advantage of the developments in the field.
+Given its versatility, ease of use, and unique features, Freshmarketer is well placed to take advantage of the developments in the field.

-Zarget represents an evolutionary leap in terms of how companies can optimize conversions and see deeper into site performance.
-Consider the slow advances in our industry compared to the music industry, which moved quickly from records to CDs, to iPods and finally, to streaming.
+Freshmarketer represents an evolutionary leap in terms of how companies can optimize conversions and see deeper into site performance.
+Consider the slow advances in our industry compared to the music industry, which moved quickly from records to CDs, to iPods, and finally, to streaming.
 Our Chrome plugin is the next step in CRO and represents the future of conversion rate optimization, thanks to our efforts to make it seamless and more efficient by integrating various conversion modules.
 We anticipate fast adoption as the need and budgeting for conversion rate optimization increases globally.
 E-commerce and SaaS firms will immediately realize the benefits of having a single suite for real-time heatmapping combined with A/B and funnel testing.